-The easiest way to create such a virtual disk in the correct way is using the tools provided by the libvirt suite.
+The easiest way to create such a virtual disk correctly is using the tools provided by the libvirt suite.
 You can either use virsh if you prefer command-line interfaces or virt-manager for a nice GUI.
-You should be able to directly create it in QCOW2 format, but in case you have a RAW disk you can convert it like following:
+You should be able to directly create it in QCOW2 format, but in case you have a RAW disk you can convert it like this:

 '''

 $ cd /your/disk/image/path

+$ qemu-img convert -O qcow2 your_disk.raw your_disk.qcow2

 '''

-'''

-$ qemu-img convert -0 qcow2 your_disk.raw your_disk.qcow2

-'''

-Now you have to edit your VM definition like following:
+Now you have to edit your VM definition as follows: